 This post may contain affiliate links.
 Read policies

-In one of my discussions, somebody raised a query about the Robots.txt on WordPress that we use for proper SEO on our Blogging Website.
+In one of my discussions, somebody raised a question about the Robots.txt on WordPress that we use for proper SEO on our Blogging Website.
 When you improve SEO for your Blogging Website, Robots.txt stands out as a powerful SEO tool for higher rankings.

 What is Robots.txt File?

-Robots.txt is a plain text file that controls the behavior of the search engine crawlers towards your blogging website.
+Robots.txt is a plain text file that controls the behavior of the search engine crawlers on your blogging website.
 It tells the search engine how to crawl and index your web content for the target keyword on SERP results.

 In general terms, it contains simple text commands for the crawlers on what to include and what to exclude while indexing your site in the database of the relevant search engine.